 Lip surgery may encompass lip enlargement or augmentation (cheiloplasty), lip filling, lip implants, fat grafting or lip reduction.

 Lip surgery is often combined with other treatments in order to achieve the optimum result.
 Dermal fillers, Fraxel laser treatment or chemical peels may be performed along with lip surgery in order to achieve the optimum result.
+If you have additional wrinkles in the forehead area, it might also be effective to combine your treatment with botox injections.
 Your surgeon will discuss the options with you at your consultation and together you will decide on the best approach.

 On the day of your procedure, you will arrive at the hospital fasting.
 Before the surgery you will meet with your surgeon again and he will mark the surgical site.
 Lip surgery is normally done as a day case in hospital, in local anaesthetic with or with out light general anaesthetic.
 Depending on the procedure, the incision is made inside the lip, in the lip margins or in the corners of the mouth.
 Following the surgery you will be closely monitored while you begin your recovery and the effects of the anaesthetic wear off.